-- Huge investments in FinTech start-ups operating in payments and lending sector
+- Huge investments in FinTech start-ups operating in the payments and lending sector

 - B2B FinTech models, where they help banks & other financial institutions upgrade their technology

-Rise of Digital-Only Banking Consumer: A 2017 Digital Banking Consumer Survey provided significant insights into the rapidly changing behaviour of the banking customer:
+Rise of Digital-Only Banking Consumer: A 2017 Digital Banking Consumer Survey provided significant insights into the rapidly changing behavior of the banking customer:

 In this FinTech era, the financial institutions need to adapt to the digital trends as early as possible, understanding the unmet needs of a digital customer in a better way.
-The growing expectation from Financial institutions is to shift from product-based models to customer-based models, equipping themselves to offer “real-time”, “easy to use”, “personalised products and services” to the digital customers through “customer’s preferred channel”.
-By finding the right blend of acquisitions, partnerships and investments, traditional banks have a leverage to come up with innovative solutions to address the evolving needs of their customers in this tech-first era of financial services.
+The growing expectation from financial institutions is to shift from product-based models to customer-based models, equipping themselves to offer “real-time,” “easy to use,” “personalized products and services” to the digital customers through “customer’s preferred channel.”
+By finding the right blend of acquisitions, partnerships and investments, traditional banks have a leverage to produce innovative solutions to address the evolving needs of their customers in this tech-first era of financial services.

 This will also open doors for the banks to get exclusive rights to advanced technology which could provide a competitive edge over others, rapid expansion into new markets, and even a new customer base.